 4.25.
 As explained in section 4.6 onwards above, the DPCR5 target will be adjusted to exclude any electricity usage in substations that was recorded as losses in DPCR4.
 This is because during DPCR5, the substation electricity usage will be paid for by the DNO.
 If this adjustment was not made to the DPCR5 targets, a DNO that had reported substation electricity as losses in DPCR4 would have an immediate reduction of losses in DPCR5.
 However, in calculating the LRRM this adjustment is not appropriate.
 The losses for the final year of DPCR4 will still include the substation energy, and it is this value that should be reflected in the LRRM.
-If the LRRM is calculated as five times the difference between the DPCR5 target adjustment for substation electricity.
+If the LRRM is calculated as five times the difference between the DPCR4 and DPCR5 targets the DNOs will be over rewarded by a value of five times the DPCR5 target adjustment for substation electricity.
 Therefore we will add the substation electricity adjustment back into the DPCR5 target for the purposes of the LRRM calculation.